alenazhangg/nasa-sees/README.md

 # 2019 NASA SEES 'Weighing Water' Team Project
-The programs here generate plots used to determine specific anomolies in climate model data that NASA's GRACE (Gravity Recovery and Climate
-Experiment) satellite was unable to detect.
+In this project, we used real data from climate models to investigate the gravitational anomalies of 24 specified regions around the world that the GRACE (Gravity Recovery and Climate Experiment) satellite was unable to capture.
 <br /><br />
 ## Background
 The GRACE satellite creates a map of Earth's gravitational field every 30 days.
 As mass affects gravity and water has mass, the GRACE satellite can effectively measure water variations on Earth.
 More specifically, GRACE measures variations in the gravitational field due to runoff, groundwater, water storage, and fluctuating ocean levels.

 Gravitational anomalies are caused by unusual concentrations of mass in an area.
 Gravitational anomalies such as mountains or trenches will consistently be captured by GRACE, but since the orbital geometry of the GRACE satellites means that it makes a global map only every 30 days, there are major short-term gravitational anomalies, such as floods, that occur without being detected by GRACE.

-In this project, we investigated the gravitational anomolies of 24 specified regions aroune the world.
-The regions can be found in the `data` folder and are shown in the map below, which was created using the **Cartopy** package of Python in `seescode/map_visualizer.py`<br />
+In this project, we investigated the gravitational anomalies of 24 specified regions around the world.
+The regions can be found in the `data` folder.
+They are also shown in the map below, which was created using the **Cartopy** package of Python in `seescode/map_visualizer.py`<br />
 <img src= /mapvisualizer.png width="600"><br />

 ## Methodology